h2oai/h2o-health/docs/introduction.md

     !!! note

-        H2O Health apps are divided into the following suites:
+        H2O Health apps are divided into different suites.
+To learn more, see [Suites](suites.md).

-        - Epidemiology AI

 - **Team**: Explore who is behind H2O Health
 - **FAQ:** Discover frequently asked questions